Music at William Booth Primary and Nursery School

 Nottingham is one of only 6 areas in the country to run the exciting In Harmony programme, an intense form of whole class teaching that aims to transform the lives of children using the power and disciplines of community-based orchestral music-making.

-At William Booth School, we offer a Gold In Harmony package, taught by our colleagues from Nottingham Music Service.
+At William Booth School, we offer a silver In Harmony package, taught by our colleagues from Nottingham Music Service.
 As a registered charity and lead partner for the Nottingham Music Education Hub, NMS are committed to making music accessible and inclusive.
-From Year 3, your child will learn either the violin, viola or cello.
+In years 3 and 6, we have developed a fantastic non instrument curriculum that will ensure high quality and highly specialised music learning.
+From Year 4, your child will learn either the violin, viola or cello.
 From Year 5 they will be able to join Area Band, an after-school music club run by NMS.
 There is also the chance for our children to participate in a subsidised residential music camp at Ilam Hall in Staffordshire, also run by NMS, as well as attend inspirational musical events at prestigious venues in the city.

 As your child progresses with their instrument, they will have the opportunity to get involved with a range of exciting music ensembles run by NMS.
 And, if your child loves to sing, you might also consider the Robin Hood Youth Choir!